MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 prompts.

-- This execution policy is designed for configurations in which a Windows PowerShell script is built in to a a larger application or for configurations in which Windows PowerShell is the foundation for a program that has its own security model.
+- This execution policy is designed for configurations in which a PowerShell script is built in to a a larger application or for configurations in which PowerShell is the foundation for a program that has its own security model.

 ### Undefined